fondata-ai/fondata-ai.github.io/README.md

-# fondata-ai.github.io
+# README

-Static company website
+Sources for the Fondata, LLC website